tableau/webdataconnector/docs/wdc_debugging.md

   testing in the same folder.

 <div class="alert alert-info">
+<p><b>Note: </b>Tableau 2019.4 (and later) embeds the Qt WebEngine browser into the product to display your connector pages.
+Qt WebEngine is a Chromium-based browser that provides support for HTML5 and other modern features, including the ability to use the Chrome DevTools for debugging.</p>

-<b>Note: </b>Tableau Desktop embeds the Qt Webkit browser into the product to display your connector pages.
-This browser might lack some of the features of modern browsers, including specific HTML5 and other features.
-For more information on browser support, <a href="http://doc.qt.io/qt-5/whatsnew57.html" target="_blank"> see the features in Qt 5.7</a>, which is the version used by Tableau (10.3 to 2018.3).
-You might also want to see the Qt Webkit documentation on HTML5 support and the <a href="https://wiki.qt.io/Qt_Webkit_HTML5_Score" target="_blank">Qt Webkit HTML5 Score</a>.
+<p>Tableau Desktop 2019.3 (and earlier) embeds the Qt Webkit browser.
+This browser might lack some of the features of modern browsers, including specific HTML5 features.
+For more information on browser support, <a href="http://doc.qt.io/qt-5/whatsnew57.html" target="_blank"> see the features in Qt 5.7</a>, which is the version used by Tableau (10.3 to 2019.3).
+You might also want to see the Qt Webkit documentation on HTML5 support and the <a href="https://wiki.qt.io/Qt_Webkit_HTML5_Score" target="_blank">Qt Webkit HTML5 Score
+</a>.</p>
 </div>